SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/web-content-tracking-article.md

 Apps may display or embed web content in various ways, whether it’s part of the SRG SSR offering or external (e.g., an arbitrary YouTube page):

-- **SRG SSR websites:** These must implement page view tracking in JavaScript to collect usage data when accessed via browsers like Safari, Chrome, or Edge.
+- **SRG SSR websites:** These implement page view tracking in JavaScript to collect usage data when accessed via web browsers.
 - **External websites:** While not tracked by SRG SSR, these often provide indirect access to SRG SSR content through hyperlinks.

 > Important: To comply with Mediapulse guidelines, no tracked SRG SSR web content should be displayed while a tracked app is running in the foreground.
 Doing so would result in two overlapping analytics sessions (for native and web content), which is strictly forbidden.